 What materials do I need?

 You will need rice flour or rangoli powder in your chosen colours and a flat clean surface.
+No special tools are required.

 How long does it take?